splunk/splunk-connect-for-snmp/docs/offlineinstallation/offline-sc4snmp.md

     pullPolicy: "Never"
 ```

+Fill `###` variables according to the description from [online installation](../gettingstarted/sc4snmp-installation.md#configure-splunk-enterprise-or-splunk-cloud-connection).

+Additionally, fill `###TAG###` with the same tag you used before to `docker pull` an SC4SNMP image.

-Next step is to unpack chart package `splunk-connect-for-snmp-chart.tar`.
+The next step is to unpack chart package `splunk-connect-for-snmp-chart.tar`.
 It will result in creating `splunk-connect-for-snmp` directory:

 ```bash
 tar -xvf splunk-connect-for-snmp-chart.tar --exclude='._*'
 ```

-Finally run helm install command in the directory where both `values.yaml` and `splunk-connect-for-snmp` directory are located:
+Finally, run helm install command in the directory where both `values.yaml` and `splunk-connect-for-snmp` directory are located:

 ```bash
 microk8s helm3 install snmp -f values.yaml splunk-connect-for-snmp --namespace=sc4snmp --create-namespace